Kbaltazar55555/StyleStash-frontend/readMe.md

-StyleStash Front-End
+## StyleStash Front-End

-Overview
+# Overview
 StyleStash is an interactive, user-friendly application for managing a virtual closet.
 It combines a sleek UI with powerful features for organizing and visualizing clothing items.

-Team
+# Team
 Kenneth, Wyatt, Antwon, Kia

-Technology Stack
+# Technology Stack
 React.js for building the user interface
-Redux for state management (if used)
-CSS and potentially a framework like Bootstrap or Tailwind for styling Installation
+CSS and potentially a framework like Bootstrap or Tailwind for styling JWT-decode vite eslint axios

+# Installation
 To set up the front-end environment:

 Clone the repository: git clone [Frontend Repo URL] Install dependencies: npm install
 Start the development server: npm start

-Folder Structure
+## Folder Structure
-src: Main directory for React source code.
+## src: Main directory for React source code.

-Components: Reusable UI components.
+# Components: Reusable UI components.
-NavBar.js
-ItemCard.js
-ItemDetails.js
-LoginForm.js
-...
+AddItemModal
+CategoryFilter
+ItemCard
+ItemModal
+LoginForm
+NavBar
+ProfileForm
+ProtectedRoute
+SignupForm

+# data: localhost:3000 testing
+closetData
+closetItems

-Pages: Components representing entire pages.
+# Pages: Components representing entire pages.
-LandingPage.js
-LoginPage.js
-...
+Closet
+ItemDetails
+Landing
+Profile

-Services: Logic for external interactions like API calls.
+# Services: Logic for external interactions like API calls.
-AuthService.js
-ProfileService.js
-...
+authService
+closetService
+itemService
+profileService
+tokenService

+# other resources
+images
+assets

-Contribution
+## Contribution
 Follow the coding conventions and practices as outlined in the project's guidelines.
-For new features or bug fixes, create a branch using the format initial-dev.
+For new features or bug fixes, create a separate branch away from main and dev.
-After changes, perform a safety pull from the development branch before initiating a pull request.
+After changes, perform a safety pull from the "test development" branch before initiating a pull request.
-PRs should be titled "BRANCH NAME to DEVELOPMENT" and require approval.
+Major Dev pushes/pulls from any singular team member will require the approval of all 4 team memebers.
-Regularly sync your branches with the main development branch.
+Regularly sync your branches with your main repository branch.
+Best practice to also store it locally.
+Verbally communicate changes.

-Daily Meetings
+# Daily Meetings
 Morning check-ins with Emre and mid-day check-ins with the team.
 Office meetings with Grant as needed.